robertbasic/pugdebug/README.md

 There are executables available for Linux and Windows operating systems.
 Every [release](https://github.com/robertbasic/pugdebug/releases) includes a tar.gz/ZIP package with the executables.
-The executable includes everything needed for pugdebug to work correctly on your system.
+They include everything needed for pugdebug to work correctly on your system.
 There is no need to install or set up anything else.

 ## change log